TITAHI BAY NORTH SCHOOL

-Titahi Bay North School (TBNS) is a small school with a committed staff, many of whom are long serving with much knowledge about the local community.
-They work to provide a caring environment and learning experiences that enhance student confidence and achievement.
+Titahi Bay North School (TBNS) is a school with a committed staff, a number of whom are long serving with much knowledge about the local bay area and community.
+Staff work to provide learning experiences that develop student confidence and achievement.
 TBNS students are encouraged, and able, to display the attributes of being positive tuakana teina and role models.

 The school is organised into two strands

 An English medium (Auraki) strand – teaching learning areas from the New Zealand Curriculum.

 A Māori Medium strand (Rumaki) in which the students education is based on Te Marautanga o Aotearoa, primarily delivered in Te Reo Maori

-We have 3 multilevel ruma auraki (English medium classes).
-The multi age groupings throughout the school allow for naturalistic tuakana teina relationships, role modelling and learning to flourish.
-For the past 18 years we have catered for Year 7 and 8 students, which also adds to the special character of our school – a whanau whanui ‘country school in town’ feel.
+We have 5 multilevel ruma auraki (English medium classes).
+The multi age groupings throughout the school allow for tuakana/teina relationships, role modelling and learning to flourish.
+For the past 20 years we have catered for Year 7 and 8 students, which also adds to the special character of our school – a whanau whanui ‘country school in town’ feel.

 Children are with the same teacher and classmates for several years at TBNS.
 This creates strong relationships and kotahitanga.
-Research shows many benefits in having students learn in groups with older and younger peers.
-A wealth of information exists regarding the pedagogical advantages of multi-age classrooms where students are with the same teacher for two or more years.
+Research shows many benefits in having students learn in groups with older and younger peers and the pedagogical advantages of multi-age classrooms where students are with the same teacher for two or more years.

 Kotahitanga i te matauranga: Our future is learning together as one

-We're proud of our efforts and achievements in learning areas and in activities such as kapa haka, sports participation and Education Outside of the Classroom.
+We're proud of our efforts and achievements in curriculum and in activities such as kapa haka, sports participation, the arts and Education Outside of the Classroom activities.

 We welcome whanau participation in school life.
 The best conditions for learning are created when whanau take an active interest in their child's school activities and learning.